 A cost-effectiveness model will be developed to estimate the short-term (1-year) and longer-term (lifetime) survival and quality-adjusted life years (QALYs) and the costs incurred by the NHS and Personal Social Services (PSS).
 The analysis will also address whether value for money could be further optimised within the overall TAVI population (e.g. using additional risk stratification).
-In addition to the primary and secondary trial endpoints, we will prospectively link the trial participants to collect further data until the end of their participation in the study on subsequent stroke and other events (from Hospital Episode

-Statistics [HES], hospital resource utilisation [HES] and mortality (Office for National Statistics [ONS]).
+In addition to the primary and secondary trial endpoints, we will prospectively link the trial participants to collect further data until the end of their participation in the trial on subsequent stroke and other events (from Hospital Episode Statistics [HES], hospital resource utilisation [HES] and mortality (Office for National Statistics [ONS]).
 The linkages to HES and ONS will provide a more complete picture of the short and longer-term costs and outcomes and will enhance the precision and robustness of the cost-effectiveness results.
 Resource utilisation during the initial index admission will be collected.
 This will include information on the duration of the procedure, any additional procedures and consumables and the duration of the initial index admission (including any periods in ICU).
 To estimate healthcare costs, we will assign national average costs using NHS Reference costs and PSSRU (Personal Social Services Research Unit) unit cost estimates.
 We will collect quality of life measures using the standardised EQ-5D-5L at baseline and at 12 months to estimate QALY changes over the 12-month follow-up.
 The longer-term model will extend the time horizon to a lifetime.
 The model will take into account uncertainty in the evidence base (including risk of events, outcomes and costs).
 Our results will determine the probability of CEP being cost-effective, conditional on various levels of willingness-to-pay values for gain in health benefit.
 Sensitivity analyses will be conducted to evaluate the impact of alternative model assumptions.

 14.7.
-Use of centrally held data to assess long-term stroke and mortality follow-up
+Use of centrally held data to assess long-term stroke and mortality follow-up in patients recruited at NHS sites.

-To assess long-term stroke and mortality outcomes, we will link trial participants to Hospital Episode Statistics (HES) and mortality data held by NHS Digital, other central UK NHS bodies and the Office for National Statistics (ONS).
-Participant's NHS number and their date of birth or their Community Health Index will be shared securely between the London School of Hygiene & Tropical Medicine/University of Oxford and NHS digital /other central UK NHS bodies /Office for National statistics (ONS) via secure email in order to request the health outcome data of participants.
-NHS digital / other central UK NHS bodies /ONS will return the requested information to the London School of Hygiene & Tropical Medicine/University of Oxford in pseudo-anonymised form which is only identifiable to the data controller.
+To assess long-term stroke and mortality outcomes, we will link trial participants recruited at NHS sites to Hospital Episode Statistics (HES) and mortality data held by NHS England other central UK NHS bodies and the Office for National Statistics (ONS).
+Participant's NHS number and their date of birth or their Community Health Index will be shared securely between the London School of Hygiene & Tropical Medicine/University of Oxford and NHS England/other central UK NHS bodies /Office for National statistics (ONS) via secure email in order to request the health outcome data of participants.
+NHS England/other central UK NHS bodies /ONS will return the requested information to the London School of Hygiene & Tropical Medicine/University of Oxford in pseudo-anonymised form which is only identifiable to the data controller.
+The data will be held in a secure database on the server at the London School of Hygiene and Tropical medicine.
+Researchers at the University of York and The Newcastle upon Tyne Hospitals NHS Foundation Trust will be given access to the secure server to undertake analyses for the trial.